 A total laryngectomy is a type of surgery carried out in the advanced stages of cancer.
 The procedure consists of removing your voice box – also called the larynx.
 After a laryngectomy, breathing happens through an opening in the neck instead of the nose and mouth.

 Undergoing a total laryngectomy can be an overwhelming experience, but you shouldn’t feel cut off.
 There are more than 100,000 people worldwide who have undergone the same procedure and proven it’s possible to maintain your quality of life.

 The larynx plays several vital roles.
 It houses the vocal folds that make our voice sound.
 The larynx also aids us in breathing and swallowing.
 Therefore, removal of the voice box not only leads to changes in the voice, but also causes changes in breathing, swallowing, and smelling.

 We depend on our voices to express our thoughts and feelings.
 Losing your natural voice can at first be quite upsetting, and have a large effect on your ability to communicate as well as your sense of identity.
 But the good news is that there are quite a number of ways to regain your voice.

-There are mainly three voicing methods that can be learned after surgery with the assistance of your speech therapist: speech with a voice prosthesis (tracheoesophageal speech), using an electrolarynx and esophageal speech.
+There are mainly three voicing methods that can be learned after surgery with the assistance of your speech therapist: speech with a voice prosthesis (tracheoesophageal speech), using an electrolarynx and oesophageal speech.